 Plaintiff A was detained in 1999 for 49 days.
 She was charged with "disrupting social order."
 Liu Compl. ¶ 33.
 As discussed above, she was subject to torture and inhuman treatment during her detention.
 In 2000, she was detained for an additional 55 days and charged of being "suspected of converting back the converted Falun Gong practitioners."
 Confidential Affidavit.
 It appears she was never brought to trial.
 Although her arrest was arguably pursuant to color of law, her detentions were prolonged and at least the first was under inhuman conditions inconsistent with human dignity.
-She was therefore subjected to arbitrary detention.
+She was therefore subjected to prolonged arbitrary detention.
+Cf. Sosa, supra, 124 S.Ct. at 2768, n.27 (discussing claims for relief in connection with U.S. hostages in Iran which lasted "many months") (internal quotation omitted).

 Plaintiff C was arrested in 1999 and detained for 13 days during which he was subject to torture including being subjected to an electric baton, leather belt and iron chains.
 Confidential Affidavit.
 In 2000, he was detained for more than fifteen days and again was tortured by being beaten with an electric baton, forced to hang by handcuffs from a water pipe for three days, and deprived of sleep.
 It does not appear that he was ever brought to trial.
-The length and tortuous conditions of confinement establish he was subjected to arbitrary detention.
+The length and tortuous conditions of confinement establish he was subjected to prolonged arbitrary detention.